gofr-dev/gofr/docs/quick-start/observability/page.md

 # tracing configs
 TRACE_EXPORTER=gofr
+TRACER_RATIO=0.1
 ```

+> NOTE: `TRACER_RATIO` refers to the proportion of traces that are exported through sampling.
+By default, this ratio is set to 1, meaning all traces are exported.

 Open {% new-tab-link title="gofr-tracer" href="https://tracer.gofr.dev/" /%} and search by TraceID (correlationID) to see the trace.